 It won’t be fair to compare Docker and virtual machines since they are intended for different use.
 Docker, no doubt is gaining momentum these days, but they cannot be said to replace virtual machines.
 In spite of Docker gaining popularity, a virtual machine is a better choice in certain cases.
 Virtual machines are considered a suitable choice in a production environment, rather than Docker containers since they run on their own OS without being a threat to the host computer.
 But if the applications are to be tested then Docker is the choice to go for, as Docker provides different OS platforms for the thorough testing of the software or an application.

-Furthermore, Docker containers use docker-engine instead of the hypervisor, like in virtual machines.
-As the host kernel in not shared, using docker-engine makes containers small, isolated, compatible, high performance-intensive and quickly responsive.
+Furthermore, a Docker container uses docker-engine instead of a hypervisor, like in a virtual machine.
+As the host kernel is not shared, using docker-engine makes containers small, isolated, compatible, high performance-intensive, and quickly responsive.
 Docker containers have comparatively low overhead as they have compatibility to share single kernel and application libraries.
-Organizations are making use of the hybrid approach mostly as the choice between virtual machines and Docker containers depends upon the kind of workload offered.
+Organizations are making use of the hybrid approach mostly as the choice between virtual machines and Docker containers depend upon the kind of workload offered.

 Also, not many digital operational companies rely on virtual machines as their primary choice and prefer migrating towards using containers as the deployment is comparatively lengthy and running microservices is also one of the major challenges it possesses.
 However, they are still some firms that prefer virtual machines over Dockers whereas companies who are interested in enterprise-grade security for their infrastructure prefer to make use of Dockers.